MsSam08/MsSam08/README.md

 ### Currently
 - Expanding expertise in **Artificial Intelligence & Machine Learning**, Networking, and **Azure Cloud**
-- Actively building projects that demonstrate artificial intelligence and machine learning, analytics and some on cloud & data engineering.
+- Actively building projects that demonstrate artificial intelligence and machine learning, analytics, cloud and data engineering.
 - Leveraging these capabilities to support data-driven decision-making in the environmental and humanitarian projects..

 ---